bitfocus/companion-module-bmd-audiomonitor/companion/HELP.md

 * **Mute**

-    This be changed to: Off or On
+    This can be changed to: Off or On

 * **Solo**